bahetiaditi/Machine_Learning/Naive_Bayes/readme.md

 - **Gaussian Naive Bayes**: Around 71% accuracy
 - **Multinomial Naive Bayes**: Around 83% accuracy
 - **Bernoulli Naive Bayes**: Around 83.5% accuracy

+- Why GaussianNB performs poorly: GaussianNB is based on the assumption that the features follow a normal distribution, but in text classification tasks, the features (word counts or binary presence/absence) do not follow a normal distribution.
+This results in lower accuracy and greater variation in performance during cross-validation.
+The model is not well-suited for this particular type of data.

+- Why MultinomialNB performs better: MultinomialNB assumes that features represent discrete counts (such as word frequencies), which aligns perfectly with the bag-of-words or term frequency model typically used in text classification tasks.
+This alignment between model assumption and data structure results in higher accuracy and more stable performance during cross-validation.

+- Why BernoulliNB performs similarly to MultinomialNB: BernoulliNB expects binary features, where each word is either present or absent in a document.
+Since the data can easily be interpreted in this manner (by binarizing the presence/absence of words), this model also performs well, similar to MultinomialNB, but with slightly more variability.

 These results show that **Multinomial** and **Bernoulli Naive Bayes** are particularly well-suited for this type of text data.